Physical Therapist Assistant, Career Associate of Science

 Re-Admission of Returning Students

 Any student who fails a PTA course will not be able to progress to the next semester of PTA courses.
 If this is the student’s first failure, the student may re-apply to the PTA Program for the following year.
-Students will be readmitted only when there is space available.
 The student must re-apply and will be ranked along with all program applicants based on the admission criteria.
 The readmitted student must retake all coursework beginning in the first semester of the professional phase.
 If the student fails for a second time, it will result in permanent dismissal from the program without chance of re-admission.

 Depending on your enrollment status, you may be required to take ASU 1101, “First Year Experience.”